ably/sdk-api-reference/descriptions.md

 ## class Push

-The `Push` object enables registering and deregistering a device for push notifications.
+Enables a device to be registered and deregistered from receiving push notifications.

 | Method / Property | Parameter | Returns | Spec | Description |
 |---|---|---|---|---|